 Speeding tickets and insurance premiums

-All insurance rates, including auto, life and homeowners insurance rates, are evaluated on the basis of risk.
+All property and casualty insurance coverage, including auto and homeowners insurance rates, are evaluated on the basis of risk.
 When it comes to speeding tickets and auto insurance premiums, an insurance provider will typically evaluate driving records to determine what level of risk you may represent.
-Having a speeding ticket on your record typically means that insurance companies will view you as a higher risk.
-To compensate for this risk, you will likely be charged a higher premium.
+Having a speeding ticket on your MVR typically means that insurance companies will view you as a higher risk.
+To compensate for this risk, you will likely be charged a higher premium on your policy.

-Most drivers who receive a speeding ticket see an increase in insurance prices.
-Although the national average for full coverage rates with an accident on record is about 23%, according to Quadrant Information Services, this can vary based on a number of factors.
-Each insurance company sets its own rates, so the company you choose will have an impact on how much you pay.
+Most drivers who receive a speeding ticket see an increase in auto insurance costs at their next renewal.
+Although the national average increase for full coverage rates with a speeding violation on record is about 23%, according to Quadrant Information Services, this can vary based on a number of factors.
+Each auto insurer sets its own rates, so the company you choose will have an impact on how much you pay.
 Additionally, if you have other incidents on your driving record, your premium will likely be affected.

 How a speeding ticket impacts insurance premiums